JingwenWang95/KinectFusion/README.md

 If you want to visualize the tracking and reconstruction process on-the-fly.

 ## Acknowledgement
 Part of the tracking code was borrowed and modified from [DeepIC](https://github.com/lvzhaoyang/DeeperInverseCompositionalAlgorithm).
-Also thank [Binbin Xu](https://github.com/binbin-xu) for his PyTorch implementation of TSDF volume.
+Also thank [Binbin Xu](https://github.com/binbin-xu) for implementing part of the TSDF volume code which is inspired by [Andy Zeng's tsdf-fusion-python](https://github.com/andyzeng/tsdf-fusion-python).